 Shirts should be soft and made of cotton or wool flannel, but button down oxfords are my shirts of choice.
 Just like with any sport coat, a dress shirt with French cuffs would be inappropriate as it is too formal.
 Opt for button cuffs instead.
 Solid colors or gingham checks work best.
 Accentuated by a woolen waistcoat, is is easy to add a contrasting or matching color.
 Traditionally a 3-fold necktie or stock tie were the correct accessories but today a knit tie or a bow tie work just as well.
 Personally, I like to combine a hacking jacket with knit ties, printed madder ties and bow ties because they underline the informal nature of the garment and add a unique touch to the outfit at the same time.

-Knit Tie in Two Tone Beige & Red Silk
+Knit Tie – Two Tone in Orange & Brown Silk – Fort Belvedere

 Madder Silk Tie in Green with with Blue Motif – Fort Belvedere